 Consumer protection authorities are carefully looking into the issue of frauds and scams experienced by consumers.
 Today, consumers are targeted by increasingly sophisticated misleading or fraudulent practices and scams, via different channels, both offline and online.
 Consumers can be targeted while shopping online, on social media, via telephone, text messages, e-mails or face to face through doorstep sales.
 This potentially has far reaching and damaging consequences for individuals and broader society alike.

-Following a dialogue with the CPC Authorities, Booking.com has committed to changes in the way it presents offers, discounts and prices to consumers.
+Following a dialogue with the CPC Authorities, Booking.com and Expedia Group have committed to changes in the way they present offers, discounts and prices to consumers.
 With the changes, consumers should be better able to make informed comparisons in line with the requirements of EU consumer law.
-The company will also clarify whether a specific position in the search results is affected by a payment made by the property owner.
+The changes are applicable on Booking.com and on the Expedia brands – Expedia, ebookers and hotels.com.

 As more and more consumers were targeted by fraud and scams through social media, a Joint CPC action was launched to get the main social media operators (Facebook, Twitter, Google+) to bring their terms of service into conformity with European consumer law; and to create a "notice and action" procedure for CPC Authorities to report and request the removal of online illegal content.